bylickilabs/GithubRepoCatalog/README.md

 **Author:** ©Thorsten Bylicki | ©BYLICKILABS
 **Version:** 1.0.0

-A cross-platform Python application with GUI for cataloging, searching, and archiving local GitHub repositories – now with multilingual UI (DE/EN) and integrated image preview from `assets/` folders.
+A cross-platform Python application with GUI for cataloging, searching, and archiving local GitHub repositories – now with multilingual UI (DE/EN), integrated DB, and image preview from `assets/` folders.

 ---